Vote on controversial Trump EPA nominee delayed

 "Polluters have paid these nominees well for their services over the years," Sen. Sheldon Whitehouse of Rhode Island said in a press release on Tuesday, criticizing both Dourson and Wehrum for dodging basic policy questions.
 "We are witnessing the corporate capture of the EPA right before our eyes."

-Currently a toxicologist at the University of Cincinnati, Dourson defended his work as "sound science" and promised to protect the most vulnerable Americans at his Senate confirmation hearing.
+Currently a toxicologist at the University of Cincinnati, Dourson defended his work as "sound science" at his Senate confirmation hearing and promised to protect the most vulnerable Americans.